vtex-apps/product-summary/docs/README.md

 | [`product-summary-sku-selector`](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummaryskuselector) | Renders the SKU Selector block. |
 | [`product-specification-badges`](https://developers.vtex.com/vtex-developer-docs/docs/vtex-product-summary-productsummaryspecificationbadges) | Renders badges based on the product specifications. |

-2. Add the `list-context.product-list` block to the store theme template where you desire to display a product list and declare the `product-summary.shelf` in its block list.
+2. Add the `list-context.product-list` block to a store template of your choice and declare the `product-summary.shelf` in its block list.
 For example:

 ```json
 {